How To Configure¶

 - Force the node to author new blocks as if it were always sealing/mining.

-- Specify the minimum time between reseals from incoming parcels.
+- Specify the minimum time between reseals from incoming transactions.
 MS is time measured in milliseconds.

 - Specify the maximum time since last block to enable force-sealing.
 MS is time measured in milliseconds.